Sainsbury takes fight to discounters with Netto store opening

-LEEDS, England, Nov 6 (Reuters) - British supermarket operator J Sainsbury Plc’s answer to discounters Aldi and Lidl was unveiled on Thursday, with the opening of its first Netto-branded store in northern England tasked to win over thrifty shoppers.
+LEEDS England (Reuters) - British supermarket operator J Sainsbury Plc’s (SBRY.L) answer to discounters Aldi and Lidl was unveiled on Thursday, with the opening of its first Netto-branded store in northern England tasked to win over thrifty shoppers.

-Like the UK’s other big players Tesco, Asda and Morrison, Sainsbury is enduring a squeeze on sales as cost-conscious customers switch allegiance to the straightforward, cheap offers of the German discounters.
+Like the UK’s other big players Tesco (TSCO.L), Asda and Morrison (MRW.L), Sainsbury is enduring a squeeze on sales as cost-conscious customers switch allegiance to the straightforward, cheap offers of the German discounters.

 Potential responses to the exodus range from improved service to fewer promotions, but Sainsbury has gone further, teaming up with Denmark’s Dansk Supermarked to bring the latter’s Netto brand back to Britain on trial and potentially take on cheaper rivals at their own game.